VilsHub/dbant/readme.md

 # dbAnt Overview
-dbAnt is PHP library for database IO.
-As of this version 1.0.0, it supports only PHP PDO extension.
+dbAnt is a PHP library for database IO, used in zion light framework

 ## Requirements